badconduct/gemini-98-proxy-client/README.md

     # Optional: Set this to your local UTC offset to ensure schedules are correct.
     # Examples: -4 for EDT, -5 for EST, -7 for PDT, 1 for CET.
 Defaults to 0 (UTC).
     TIMEZONE_OFFSET=-5

+    # Optional: For single-user convenience.
+    # Bypasses the login screen and automatically logs in as the Prime Admin.
+    SINGLE_USER_MODE=true
     ```

 4.  **Start the server**